perrin-isir/gym-cassie-run/README.md

 [HalfCheetah-v4](https://github.com/openai/gym/blob/master/gym/envs/mujoco/half_cheetah_v4.py).
 In addition to the basic reward for forward motion, hand-designed reward signals encourage walking rather than jumping, keeping feet horizontal and not too far apart, and avoiding lateral movements.

-The following episode has been obtained after training a [TQC](https://arxiv.org/abs/2005.04269) agent for 17M timesteps, using the [xpag](https://github.com/perrin-isir/xpag) RL platform:
+The following episode has been obtained after training a [TQC](https://arxiv.org/abs/2005.04269) agent for 17M timesteps, using the [xpag](https://github.com/perrin-isir/xpag) RL platform (at real speed, 100 timesteps = 1 second, cf. top left corner of the gif):

 ![](episode.gif)